maxvandop/docs/content/refguide/web-modeler/page-editor-widgets-wm.md

 ## 1 Introduction

-Widgets are single user-interface elements that can be configured: for example, a drop-down menu or different kind of buttons.
+Widgets are single user-interface elements that can be configured: for example, a drop-down menu or different kinds of buttons.

 ![](attachments/page-editor-widgets-wm/wm-widgets-examples.png)